jthinke/photoR/README.md

 ## Quick instructions

-Simple instruction for running the photoR app from RStudio (1-7) or online [here](https://jefferson.shinyapps.io/photor2/) (4-7).
-Note the online version has not yet been updated, but is functionally equivalent to the version available here.
+Here are some simple instruction for running the photoR app from RStudio (points 1-7) or online [here](https://jefferson.shinyapps.io/photor2/) (points 4-7).

 1) install the 'shiny' and 'lubridate' and 'devtools' packages from a CRAN repository, if needed, and attach them.
  ```r